AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 >[!VIDEO](https://video.tv.adobe.com/v/3426797?learn=on)

-## Create products using the REST API
+## Create products with REST

-The following API requests create all the products required to create the bundle product: five simple products, and one bundle product that has three options.
+The following commands create all the products required to define the bundle product in this example: five simple products, and one bundle product that has three options.

 Before submitting the request, update the example with values for your environment.